 - ADD FRAME = frame only (you buy your own materials to finish)

-- ADD COMPLETE KIT OR NO KIT (we send you everything to build it and finish it)
+- ADD COMPLETE KIT OR NO KIT (we send you all the WOOD you feed to wrap your board)

 - Load it in the chart and then we'll send it out.